-The big news is that the previous 1.3-litre engine will now be replaced with a 1.5-litre petrol engine offering 82 kW and 136 Nm of torque.
+The big news is that the previous 1.3-litre engine has been replaced with a 1.5-litre petrol engine offering 82 kW and 136 Nm of torque.
 This engine will be offered with a 5-speed manual or Continuously Variable Transmission (CVT).
 According to Toyota, this engine is more efficient and provides improved performance with a zero to 100 kph time of 11.0 seconds, compared to 11.8 seconds for the previous 1.3-litre engine.
-Fuel consumption for the CVT derivative is claimed at 4.8 L/100 km while the manual claims a figure of 5.0 L/100 km.
+Fuel consumption for the CVT derivative is claimed at 4.8 L/100 km, while the manual claims a figure of 5.0 L/100 km.

-The 1.5-litre petrol-electric hybrid version will top the range, offering a total system output of 74 kW and 111 Nm of torque and making use of a CVT.
+The 1.5-litre petrol-electric hybrid version tops the range.
+It offers a total output of 74 kW and 111 Nm and also utilises a CVT.
 Toyota claims a fuel consumption figure of 3.6 L/100 km.